 Candidates who are not ranked among the highest applicants will be informed by the Office of the programme (in March 2018 for call 1, in June 2018 for call 2 and in March 2019 for call 3) that they are no longer considered for the EPFLinnovators fellowship.
 However, they remain eligible for the regular EPFL PhD programme.

 You can start immediately after you have received the decision letter and the formal requirements for the salary payments (contract) have been organized.
-EPFLinnovators should start at the latest on 1 December 2019.
+For the call 3, EPFLinnovators should start at the earliest on 1 August 2019 and at the latest on 1 December 2019.

 Each year, fellowship holders should submit an annual report to their EPFL thesis advisor, according to the regulations of their doctoral programme to which they are affiliated, as well as to the Office of the programme ([email protected]).

 The duration of an EPFLinnovators fellowship is 48 months and cannot be prolonged.
 Employment after the initially granted time must be financed from other sources.

 Please consult the information available on the following web‐site: ‘Just joined EPFL’